-At the time of this valuation, the total employer contribution rate for normal costs and amortization of the UAAL was 11.86% of members' salaries.
-The employer contribution rate will increase by 0.10% each year beginning July 1, 2014 until the total employer contribution rate equals 11.96%.
+At the time of this valuation, the total employer contribution rate for normal costs and amortization of the UAAL was 11.96% of members' salaries.

 Administrative and Investment Expenses

 The administrative and investment expenses of the System are assumed to be funded by investment earnings in excess of 7.30% per year.